Trip Highlights

 Overview:

 The packing list outlined below is meant to serve as a guide to help you plan, prepare and outfit yourself for your upcoming travels.
 We have provided our best recommendations and suggestions.
-These suggestions are broken down by your tour type and are based on the outlined itinerary, the geographic region, our knowledge of Baja, and our personal experience.
-We hope you find this list helpful, use it as a guide and feel free to amend it with your favorite travel items too!
+If you pack according to this list, you will have what you need.

 Gear Provided by Sea Kayak Adventures

 Sea Kayak Adventures provides all necessary equipment for your selected tour.
-This includes all necessary camping equipment for your tour: tent, sleeping pad, sleeping bag, sleeping bag liner, and pillow with pillow case.
-In addition to all the necessary equipment for kayaking and snorkeling: personal flotation devices (PFDs), paddles, kayaks, and three dry bags.
+This includes all necessary camping equipment for your tour.
+At whale camp we have standing canvas tents, each with two cots.
+In addition, we provide a sleeping pad, sleeping bag, sleeping bag liner, and pillow with pillow case.

 Luggage Recommendations: